 Spring is also the time to do annual maintenance on any machinery you use around the barn (tractors, ATVs, etc…).
 This could include oil and other fluid changes, spark plug checking, and tire checking.
 My favorite piece of advice?
 Check the tire pressure on your wheelbarrow.
 If it feels like your loads have become heavier over time, it’s probably because your tire needs some air (if it gives a lot when you squeeze it, it’s probably really low).
 Get a tire gauge and an inflator and fill up your tire to its specified P.S.I.
 Pushing heavy loads will suddenly become much easier.

 Remember—break down the job to keep it manageable.
 You don’t have to do everything in one day!
-Spread out you spring cleaning into small chunks over many days and you won’t get tired of the work.
+Spread out you barn spring care and cleaning into small chunks over many days and you won’t get tired of the work.

 What are your favorite stable spring cleaning tips?